SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 **Step 4: Deploy the Connector in Cloud Run and Link It to the Secret**

-This step involves building a container image from the Connector source code, then deploying it into Cloud Run with the service account from Step 2 and the created secret from Step 3 assigned.
+This step involves building a container image from the Connector source code, then deploying it into Cloud Run with the service account (this refers to SA2) from Step 2 and the created secret from Step 3 assigned.

 Run following in a shell, replacing `<PROJECT_ID>` and `<REGION>` from your GCP project.